sytandas/easeGPT/README.md

-Building gpt, keep up with ease thing in mind.
+Building gpt, keep the "ease" thing in mind.